DOMESTIC VIOLENCE BATTERY

 In some cases, the alleged "victim" might reconsider, and not want to go forward with the charges.
 However, many people don't realize that it is the State of Florida that actually brings criminal charges, not their spouse or significant other.
-Therefore it is only the State of Florida that can decided to drop the charges.
+Therefore, it is only the State of Florida that can decide to drop the charges.

-A proactive approach in an effort to obtain evidence to establish a motive for the false allegation is essential to a successful defense.
+A proactive approach to obtain evidence to establish a motive for the false allegation is essential to a successful defense.
 It is important to have an experienced and knowledgeable lawyer who recognizes that people make false allegations and just because they say it happened doesn’t mean you are guilty.
-Contact the Ford Law Office to learn more about your defenses.

 WHAT IS DOMESTIC VIOLENCE?

 “Domestic violence” means any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.